-Figure 16: SensorRank distribution with initial rank $\forall v \in V : PR(v) = 0.75$
+Figure 17: SensorRank distribution with initial rank $\forall v \in V : \mathsf{PR}0(v) = 0.75$

-The distribution graphs in Figure 14, Figure 15 and Figure 16 show that the initial rank has no effect on the distribution, only on the actual numeric rank values.
+The distribution graphs in Figure 15, Figure 16 and Figure 17 show that the initial rank has no effect on the distribution, only on the actual numeric rank values and how far apart they are spread.

-For all combinations of initial value and PageRank iterations, the rank for a well-known crawler is in the 95th percentile, so for our use case, those parameters do not matter.
+For all combinations of initial value and PageRank iterations, the rank for a well-known crawler is in the 95th percentile, so for our use case-detecting sensors due their high ranks-those parameters do not matter.

-On average, peers in the analyzed dataset have 223 successors over the whole week.
 Looking at the data in smaller buckets of one hour each, the average number of successors per peer is 90.